-This week on “Regulatory Matters,” partner Doreen M. Edelman, chair of Lowenstein’s Global Trade & National Security group, interviews partner Kathleen A. McGee on her practice’s dual focus on White Collar Criminal Defense and Technology.
+This week on “Regulatory Matters,” partner Doreen M. Edelman, chair of Lowenstein’s Global Trade & National Security group, interviews partner Kathleen A. McGee on her practice’s dual focus on White Collar Defense and Technology.
 Kathleen describes her varied career path, and addresses the increasing interplay between cultural. policy, and legal implications for both private business and government in such growing areas as IoT, data ownership, and cybersecurity.

 Speakers: